 Thurrock Council consulted widely upon this policy statement before finalising and publishing it.
-Consultation took place between June and August 2009 in accordance with HM Government's Code of Practice on Consultation (http://www.berr.gov.uk/files/file47158.pdf).
-Full details of the consultation are shown at Appendix A.
+Consultation took place between 17th August 2012 to 28th September 2012 in accordance with HM Government's Code of Practice on Consultation Full details of the consultation are shown at Appendix A.